 Doctor's personal characteristics in medical practice have been found to drive the consultation process between the patient and the doctor (e.g. Kaplan et al., 1995; Thornton et al., 2011).
 Some of these characteristics include gender, experience or length of service of a doctor, age and other social characteristics.
-This thesis examined the effects of the doctor's length of service and gender on the value cocreation process and how this impacts on the level of service engagement between the actors.
+This thesis examined the effects of the doctor's length of service and gender on the value co-creation process and how this impacts on the level of service engagement between the actors.
 The quantitative findings suggest significant differences in relation to the doctor's gender as well as their length of service on the co-creation process.
-However, when the individual paths were examined, the effects were only significant on the path, 'Partnership → Improved service engagement' with respect to gender, and 'Beliefs perception → Improved service engagement' with respect to length of service.
-This is evident in the significant chi square test recorded, suggesting that the two groups of the respective characteristics are different.
-The path 'Social context → Improved service engagement' recorded no differences irrespective of the gender and length of service.
+However, when the individual paths were examined, the effects were only significant on the path, 'Partnership $\rightarrow$ Improved service engagement' with respect to gender, and 'Beliefs perception $\rightarrow$ Improved service are different.
+The path 'Social context $\rightarrow$ Improved service characteristics are different.
+The path 'Social context $\rightarrow$ Improved service engagement' negative of the gender and length of service.

 The findings suggest a significant effect of partnership on improved service engagement, purporting that female doctors engage in more active partnership behaviours than their male counterparts (e.g. Roter and Hall, 2011).
 From the findings, it is argued that the doctor's gender influence the consultation process between the actors.
 However, the qualitative study suggested varying views, while some patients were of the view that female doctors were more engaging than their male counterparts, others thought both genders are equally good in relation to their approach to the consultation.
 In the service encounter, both genders provide the right environment for the patient, and place equal trust in their patients and provide care that evokes the patient's emotional appeal.
 However, with regard to building active partnership between the focal dyad, female doctors are more eager to involve the patient in an active participatory decision-making process compared to their male counterparts.
 On the other hand, there was no difference in the level of partnership in consultations regardless of the length of service.
-This also suggests that, doctors

-(whether low or high length of service) appreciate and understand the need to deliver patient-centred care to the benefit of the patient, taking into perspective their ability to motivate the patient in active participatory decision-making.
+This also suggests that, doctors (whether low or high length of service) appreciate and understand the need to deliver patient-centred care to the benefit of the patient, taking into perspective their ability to motivate the patient in active participatory decision-making.
 The findings suggest that doctor's length of service does not affect or influence their approach in engaging the patient in the consulting room.